 I still suffer from PTSD because of my days in a polio ward as a child.
 Children were dying all around me.
 Being restrained in traction when you are a little kid is a life-altering situation.

-I am not advocating that everyone rush out and get a shingles vaccine.
+I am not advocating that everyone rush out and get a shingles shot.
 But I would hope that the anti-vax movement will not discourage people from considering the unexpected health benefits of such vaccinations.

 Final-Final Words: